Monroe, Utah: Present day

 Monroe has many subdivisions and is nicknamed "The Little Green Valley" due to the many fields that surround the city.

 Education

 The schools for most of the surrounding areas are also located in Monroe, which has Monroe Elementary (K-5), South Sevier Middle School (6-8), and South Sevier High School (9-12).
 School-age children are traditionally bused from the neighboring towns of Central Valley, Annabella, Elsinore, Joseph, and Sevier to Monroe to attend school.
 Navajo placement students are also traditionally bused to the schools from a dormitory in Richfield.

+LDS Chapel 2024 New Year's Eve carbon monoxide poisoning

+Over 50 Latter-Day Saint churchgoers were reported to be sickened from carbon monoxide poisoning at the LDS Monroe East chapel of the Church of Jesus Christ of Latter Day Saints in Sevier County, Utah, on December 31, 2023, New Year's Eve, as reported by the Sevier County Sheriff’s office.
+The sheriff reported they were transported to a local hospital for treatment.
+It was determined that the heating system malfunctioned, causing a release of carbon monoxide into the chapel, where services were being held.
+Carbon monoxide poisoning at the Monroe Latter-day Saint chapel in Utah led to 22 hospitalizations on Sunday, and 54 people experienced symptoms of poisoning, and 49 were treated.